 Convolutional Neural Networks (CNN) remain the most used and reliable network for object tracking.
 However, multiple architectures and algorithms are being explored as well.
 Among these algorithms are Recurrent Neural Networks (RNNs), Autoencoders (AEs), Generative Adversarial Networks (GANs), Siamese Neural Networks (SNNs), and custom neural networks.

-OpenCV is a popular choice because it has so many algorithms built into OpenCV that are specifically optimized for the needs and objectives of object tracking.
+OpenCV object tracking is a popular method because OpenCV has so many algorithms built-in that are specifically optimized for the needs and objectives of object or motion tracking.

 DeepSORT is a good object tracking algorithm choice, and it is one of the most widely used object tracking frameworks.
 Appearance information is integrated within the algorithm, which vastly improves DeepSORT performance.
 Because of the integration, objects are trackable through longer periods of occlusion – reducing the number of identity switches.

-For complete information on the inner workings of DeepSORT and specific algorithmic differences between DeepSORT and other algorithms, we suggest the article “Object Tracking using DeepSORT in TensorFlow 2” by Anushka Dhiman.
+For complete information on the inner workings of DeepSORT and specific algorithmic differences between DeepSORT and other algorithms, we check out the article “Object Tracking using DeepSORT in TensorFlow 2” by Anushka Dhiman.